Find synonyms Find exact match

 Atypical antipsychotics — Atypical antipsychotic medications, used for the management of the behavioral and psychological symptoms of dementia, are among the drugs most frequently associated with adverse events in long-term care facilities .
 In particular, psychotropic medications are associated with an increased risk for falls.
 In one meta-analysis of patients age 60 or older, the odds ratio for any psychotropic use among patients who had one or more falls was 1.73 (95% CI 1.52-1.97) .

 There is limited evidence to support the efficacy of these agents for management of behavioral and psychological symptoms in older adults.
-(See "Treatment of behavioral symptoms related to dementia", section on 'Antipsychotic drugs' and "Second-generation antipsychotic medications: Pharmacology, administration, and comparative side effects".)
+(See "Management of neuropsychiatric symptoms of dementia", section on 'Antipsychotic drugs' and "Second-generation antipsychotic medications: Pharmacology, administration, and comparative side effects".)

 Nonetheless, use of antipsychotic medications in long term care facilities is widespread.
 A study of 19,780 older adults with no history of major psychosis prior to long-term care admission found that antipsychotic therapy was prescribed for 17 percent within 100 days of their long term care admission, and for 24 percent within one year .
 A study of 485 nursing homes in Canada found that there was about a three-fold variation in antipsychotic prescribing, not related to clinical factors, between high- and low-prescribing facilities .